Ghost0396/iot/python/code/Exercise/part1.md

 ## Exercise 10: String Length

-Find the length of the string "Learning Python is fun!".
+Find the length of the string

+    "Learning Python is fun!".

 ## Exercise 11: Finding Substrings

-Check if "Python" is present in the string "Learning Python is interesting.".
+Check if "Python" is present in the string

+    "Learning Python is interesting.".

 ## Exercise 12: Splitting Strings

+Split the string

+    "Python-Data-Science"

-Split the string "Python-Data-Science" by the delimiter "-".
+by the delimiter "-".

-## Exercise 13: Joining Strings

-Join the following list ["Python", "is", "awesome"] into a single string, separated by spaces.

-## Exercise 14: Stripping Whitespace

-Given the string " Python ", remove all leading and trailing whitespaces.
-## Exercise 15: String to Title Case

-Convert the string "python programming" to title case, so that each word starts with a capital letter.